-A group of mythological weapons of mass destruction made by Brahma, the Hindu God of Creation, the Brahmastra contains the power to destroy worlds and vanquish any being.
+A group of mythological weapons of mass destruction made by Brahma, the Hindu God of Creation, the Brahmastra contains the power to destroy entire worlds and vanquish any being.
 Once used, the surrounding area of the target will also be rendered lifeless.
-No rain will fall for millennia and environmental conditions will steadily worsen, till permanent extinction settles in.
+No rain will fall for millennia and environmental conditions will steadily worsen.
+Up till permanent extinction settles in.

 In the Ramayana, a Brahmastra was fired by Rama in the direction of Rajasthan.
-The resulting destruction supposedly resulted in the Thar Desert, which exists till today.
+The resulting destruction supposedly resulted in the Thar Desert.

 Needless to say, the chilling similarity to modern nuclear missiles has long been noted.
-One also wonders whether nuclear arms would eventually resemble the terrifying Brahmastra in full, the mythological weapon described as capable of assuming any shape or size.
+One also wonders whether nuclear arms would eventually resemble the terrifying Brahmastra in full.
+This fearsome mythological weapon is described in Hindu texts as capable of assuming any shape, size, and form.

 50 Legendary Artifacts From Chinese Legends, Mythology, and Fantasy Sagas